 Sore Throat Threat Level: Always "Guarded" continued...

-Some people with gastroesophageal reflux disease (GERD) may experience hoarseness with a sore throat, but this will probably be accompanied by other symptoms, such as heartburn or the sour reflux of stomach
+Some people with gastroesophageal reflux disease (GERD) may experience hoarseness with a sore throat, but this will probably be accompanied by other symptoms, such as heartburn or the sour reflux of stomach contents.

-throat remedy?
+(Do you have a favorite sore throat remedy?
 Tell us about it on the Health Cafe message board.)

 When Sore Throat Hits "High" Threat

 Inflammation is what makes a sore throat sore, and the greater the inflammation, the greater the danger, Sataloff explains.

 "Extreme" Sore Throat Threat: Know the Symptoms

-"A simple sore throat can cause lots of problems," Sataloff
+"A simple sore throat can cause lots of problems," Sataloff says.

-fever and sore throat.
+Lemierre's syndrome, for example, is a rare disorder that begins with a fever and sore throat.
 Soon blood clots form in the jugular vein, and when these infected clots break away, they carry the infection to other parts of the body.

-The good news is that prompt treatment can forestall almost all the serious
+The good news is that prompt treatment can forestall almost all the serious consequences of sore throat.

-don't get treated and the sore throat gets worse, then they get treated."
+"We don't see them very often because people get treated," Sataloff says of the life-threatening complications of sore throat.
+"And if they don't get treated and the sore throat gets worse, then they get treated."